sleede/fab-manager/README.md

 11. You should now be able to access your local development FabManager instance by accessing `http://localhost:3000` in your web browser.

-12. You can login as the default administrator using the following credentials:
+12. You can login as the default administrator using the credentials defined previously.
-    - user: admin@fab-manager.com
-    - password: adminadmin

 13. Email notifications will be caught by MailCatcher.
     To see the emails sent by the platform, open your web browser at `http://localhost:1080` to access the MailCatcher interface.